What It's All About

 About Abi

-Abi's Keeping Spirits Bright was created to celebrate the light Abi brought into the world and to continue her legacy of compassion, courage, and connection.
+Abi's Keeping Spirits Bright was created to celebrate the light and joy Abi brought into the world and to continue her legacy of compassion, courage, and connection.

 Abi was born in El Paso, Texas, in 2001, to two active-duty service members.
 Her childhood was marked by challenges, including her parents' contentious divorce and custody battles.
 In navigating these hardships, Abi struggled with her mental health and turned to unhealthy coping mechanisms.